DuendeSoftware/.github/profile/README.md

 # Welcome to Duende Software

-This organization is the home for our products, [support](https://github.com/DuendeSoftware/Support/issues) and [documentation](https://docs.duendesoftware.com/).
+This organization is the home for our products, [developer community & support](https://github.com/DuendeSoftware/community) and
+[documentation](https://docs.duendesoftware.com/).

 ### Products